You have whipped up that awesome dinner using your cast iron cookware, now it is time to finish the job and do the cleanup!

 – I push around a bamboo or wooden spatula in the warming water to loosen any stuck or stubborn food residue, yep, just scrape it around and the stuck food comes off

-– I also have one of those Lodge cast iron cleaning brushes somewhere that works pretty good
+– I also have one of those Lodge cast iron cleaning brushes that works pretty good

 Once the pan has been cleaned just give it a good rinse, then wipe it down so it the cast iron is dry.